Old-growth forest: Climatic impacts

-The effects of old-growth forests in relation to global warming has been contested in various studies and journals.
+The effects of old-growth forests in relation to global warming have been addressed in various studies and journals.

 The Intergovernmental Panel on Climate Change said in its 2007 report: "In the long term, a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks, while producing an annual sustained yield of timber, fibre, or energy from the forest, will generate the largest sustained mitigation benefit."

 Old-growth forests are often perceived to be in equilibrium or in a state of decay.
 However, evidence from analysis of carbon stored above ground and in the soil has shown old-growth forests are more productive at storing carbon than younger forests.
 Forest harvesting has little or no effect on the amount of carbon stored in the soil, but other research suggests older forests that have trees of many ages, multiple layers, and little disturbance have the highest capacities for carbon storage.
 As trees grow, they remove carbon from the atmosphere, and protecting these pools of carbon prevents emissions into the atmosphere.
 Proponents of harvesting the forest argue the carbon stored in wood is available for use as biomass energy (displacing fossil fuel use), although using biomass as a fuel produces air pollution in the form of carbon monoxide, nitrogen oxides, volatile organic compounds, particulates, and other pollutants, in some cases at levels above those from traditional fuel sources such as coal or natural gas.

 Each forest has a different potential to store carbon.
 For example, this potential is particularly high in the Pacific Northwest where forests are relatively productive, trees live a long time, decomposition is relatively slow, and fires are infrequent.
 The differences between forests must, therefore, be taken into consideration when determining how they should be managed to store carbon.
+A 2019 study projected that old-growth forests in Southeast Asia, the majority of which are in Indonesia and Malaysia, are able to sequester carbon or be a net emitter of greenhouse gases based on deforestation scenarios over the subsequent decades.

 Old-growth forests have the potential to impact climate change, but climate change is also impacting old-growth forests.
 As the effects of global warming grow more substantial, the ability of old-growth forests to sequester carbon is affected.
-Climate change showed an impact on the mortality of some dominant trees species, as observed in the Korean pine.
+Climate change showed an impact on the mortality of some dominant tree species, as observed in the Korean pine.
 Climate change also showed an effect on the composition of species when forests were surveyed over a 10- and 20-year period, which may disrupt the overall productivity of the forest.